Phillies 2022 World Series Home Tickets Double in Price Ahead of Game 1

-How expensive Phillies vs. Astros World Series tickets prices are originally appeared on NBC Sports Chicago
+How expensive Phillies vs. Astros World Series tickets prices are originally appeared on NBC Sports Philadelphia

 The annual Fall Classic is 72 hours away with the Houston Astros set to face off against the Philadelphia Phillies Friday night.